firstsatellite/firstsatellite/README.md

 'sup?
 Name's Onassis Corona, currently taking up programming as a career 'cause I thought it'd be fun to mess around with code as I usually stick around with my PC all day.

 Currently taking up PHP, C#, and Javascript, mostly Back-end stuff.
+Also have some prowess with SQL code, both SQL Server and MySQL syntaxes.

 <!--
 **firstsatellite/firstsatellite** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.